 An AC unit in the main window of a house could indicate an owner who can’t afford major repairs.
 Spotting multiple different satellite dishes on one building could help you uncover rental properties.

-If you are unsure whether it is a distressed property or not, be on the conservative side and note down property address and other relevant information for the property.
+If you are unsure whether it is a distressed property or not, be on the conservative side and note down the property address and other relevant information for the property.

-It’s better to start with a broad list of properties and then narrow that list down based on research you do for the property and owner.
+It’s better to start with a broad list of properties and then narrow that list down based on the research you do for the property and owner.

 Pro Tip: Look for seasonal clues like unshovelled snow or missing holiday decorations as well.

-4. Note Down Property Addresses and Take Pictures
+Step 4.
+Note Down Property Addresses and Take Pictures

 For any distressed property you find, you want to get the following information: